elixir-lang/elixir/lib/elixir/pages/Typespecs.md

 ### Built-in types

-These types are also provided by Elixir as shortcuts on top of the basic and literal types.
+The following types are also provided by Elixir as shortcuts on top of the basic and literal types described above.

 Built-in type           | Defined as :---------------------- | :---------